 Contact London Catholic Worker 49 Mattison Road N4 1BG Tel: 020 8348 8212 Email: email@example.com Web: www.londoncatholicworker.org

-A religious order of the Church, supporting the Hospital of St John and St Elizabeth in London and other hospitaller work, including pilgrimages to Lourdes and Walsingham.
+A British charity and a religious order of the Church, supporting in the UK, inter alia, the Orders of St John Care Trust, soup kitchens in London, Oxford, Cambridge, Colchester and St Andrews, and pilgrimages for the sick to Lourdes and Walsingham.

 The Marist Way is the lay branch of the Marist Congregation, bringing together people who wish to participate in the life and mission of the Church in the 'Spirit of Mary', a way envisaged by Jean-Claude Colin, founder of the Marists, who are Priests, Sisters, Brothers and Laity.
 Marists endeavour to think, feel, judge and act as Mary did, at Nazareth and at Pentecost.
 All Marists believe that Mary maintains a special interest in bringing the women and men of our time into contact with her Son, Jesus.
 They feel called to share in this concern of Mary's and to become part of her family to work on her behalf.
 The term 'the work of Mary' describes this essentially missionary spirit.

 We provide marriage preparation and relationship counselling to thousands of couples each year through a network of centres and professionally accredited volunteers.
-Ring our appointments service to book a place on a marriage preparation course for those marrying in the Catholic Church or for a counselling appointment.
-If you are interested in helping us support couples in your community we'd love to hear from you, please go to our website: www.marriagecare.org.uk
+Visit our website to book a place on a marriage preparation course for those marrying in the Catholic Church or for a counselling appointment.
+If you are interested in helping us support couples in your community we would love to hear from you: please also visit the website.

 Helpline: 0845 660 6000 Appointments Line: 0800 389 3801

 Registered office (Charity number 218159): Marriage Care, Huntingdon House, 278 Huntingdon Street, Nottingham NG1 3LY